- London 020 7067 1500

 Add to the mix the consequences of US Prohibition (the Volstead Act) from 1920-1933 that accelerated the growth and power of the underworld and the rest, as they say, is history.

-From the involvement of Vincent “Mad Dog” Coll and Owney “The Killer” Madden in the 1930’s through Frankie Carbo and the “Combination” in the 1940 - 1960s and John “Teflon Don” Gotti and the Gambino family in the 1970s – 1980s, US boxing has been inextricably linked to the criminal underworld - firstly as a means to capitalize on ‘fixed’ contests and latterly to benefit from a cut in the huge revenues generated when boxing became very big business in the 1970s/1980s.
+From the involvement of Vincent “Mad Dog” Coll and Owney “The Killer” Madden in the 1930’s through Frankie Carbo and the “Combination” in the 1940 - 1960s and John “Teflon Don” Gotti and the Gambino family in the 1970s – 1980s, US boxing has been inextricably linked to the criminal underworld - firstly as a means to capitalise on ‘fixed’ contests and latterly to benefit from a cut in the huge revenues generated when boxing became very big business in the 1970s/1980s.

 Boxing has long suffered from having a grubby underbelly where fighters would often be pawns and certain results were often questioned for being fixed by complicity of the fighter and/or the judges.